mrnigelalford/bookit/README.md

   ...

 ```

+#### Completium-CLI
+This project uses Archetype and completium.
+For now version archetype.1.2.11 is being used

 You'll need funds for most interactions with smart contracts.
 The testing for this project is based on Ithacanet